Skip to main content

 PostgreSQL Logs - Query Execution Time

-The Amazon RDS - PostgreSQL Logs - Query Execution Time dashboard provides details around the time its taking to execute queries on your PostgreSQL instance.
+The Amazon RDS - PostgreSQL Logs - Query Execution Time dashboard provides details around the time it's taking to execute queries on your PostgreSQL instance.

 Use this dashboard to: